mattsakiyama/mattsakiyama.github.io/academics.md

 - Designed, modeled, and assembled desk fan using Fusion360 and 3-D printer

 ### Psychology
-- Enrolled in Introduction to Psychology at Skyline College
+- Enrolled and received an A in Introduction to Psychology at Skyline College
   - Studied basic psychological principles, changes in psychological theory over time, human development, and mental health and illness.
-- Took six years of Social Emotional Learning and Science of Mind
+- Studied six years of Social Emotional Learning and Science of Mind
-  - Studied neuroscience and physiology of stress, practiced mindfulness techniques, and provided peer feedback in classwide problem solving
+  - Explored neuroscience and physiology of stress, practiced mindfulness techniques, and provided peer feedback in personal problem solving

 ## AP Scores
 - Self-studied for and received 5 out of 5 on the following AP tests: